WGBH-MLA/clams-kitchen/README.md

 ## Current limitations

 This script works with CLAMS apps running in CLI mode or as web services.
-However, support for web services is more difficult and may be dropped.
-One problem with using apps running as web services is that if the app fails, the script does not currently have a way to restart the web service.
-Also, complex parameters (like the 'map' parameter of the SWT detection app) does not work for web-service mode.
+However, complex parameters (like the 'map' parameter of the SWT detection app) does not work for web-service mode.
+Also, note that web services must be initialized and be running before clams-kitchen can use them.